Concept | SQL notebooks#

 Dataiku stores all queries and comments you create in the Queries tab as distinct cells.
 Simply click to view them.

 As you can see below, each query cell is where you execute and modify a single query.
-It is recommended to keep a single cell for each query as each cell has its own history and you can rerun any query at a later time.
+It’s recommended to keep a single cell for each query as each cell has its own history and you can rerun any query at a later time.

 For better clarity, note that you can name your query.

-Once back in the Flow, you’ll notice the SQL notebook is not represented by a Flow icon.
-This is because SQL notebooks are made to write SQL code for experimentation only.
-It is a Lab object outside of the Flow.
+Once back in the Flow, you’ll notice the SQL notebook isn’t represented by a Flow icon.
+This is because the purpose of SQL notebooks is to write SQL code for experimentation only.
+It’s a Lab object outside of the Flow.

 For more information, see SQL notebook in the reference documentation.